bitovi/academy/src/typescript/5-functions.md

 ## Functions in TypeScript

-In TypeScript, we're able to annotate function parameters to better guard our code.
-If the following, `add` is called  with two parameters that are not numbers TypeScript's compiler will throw an error when compiled.
+In TypeScript, we’re able to annotate function parameters to better guard our code.
+If the following, `add` is called  with two parameters that are not numbers TypeScript’s compiler will throw an error when compiled.

 ```typescript
 function add(x: number, y: number): number {